gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 ### Example lineup

-To keep things concrete, here's an example of what coaches might come up with for a practice with 26 rowers.
+Here's an example of what coaches might come up with for a practice with 26 rowers.
 In capital letters are boat names, next to them are the names of the oars to use, and `c` represents the coxswain, who steers the boat and helps keep the rowers in sync.

 ```txt
 THE OLD MAN HAROLD // Yellow Oars